IHE/ITI.SeR/SeR.md

 This profile introduces an XDS Error Code in order to codify an additional reason for document retrieve failure.
 See [ITI TF-3: Table 4.2.4.1-2](https://profiles.ihe.net/ITI/TF/Volume3/ch-4.2.html#4.2.4.1).

-Adding more technical details within the failure response could be used to refine malicious requests.
-For example, if the error created by the Authorization Decisions Verifier conveys the reason of the failure, such as "the authorization is expired" or "the authorization is released in a different Functional Context," it could provide information to the malicious Document Consumer that can then try to refine subsequent requests.
+Adding more technical details within the failure response may be used to refine malicious requests.
+For example, if the error created by the Authorization Decisions Verifier conveys the reason of the failure, such as "the authorization is expired" or "the authorization is released in a different Functional Context," it may provide information to a malicious Document Consumer that can then try to refine subsequent requests.
-This profile supports to hide the Access Decision to the Requester Entity.
+This profile supports to hide the Access Decisions to the Requester Entity.
 In this case, the aforementioned error code shall not be used.

 ## 39.6 SeR Cross Profile Considerations